davidurschel/video-creation-automation/README.md

 # Video Creation Automation

 Automatically creates videos with AI voiceover for Youtube shorts and TikToks with Subtitles.
 Import your own audio, video, script, or let everything be handled by an LLM such as `LLaMa2` ran through `OLLaMa`.
+Check out some sample outputs here: https://www.youtube.com/channel/UC8mYA_6kYQrLjPakonXC_Iw

 ## Running Instructions